snesjhon/mediaDiary/README.md

 ### Search

-- Searching for albums doesn't work as expected
+- ~~Searching for albums doesn't work as expected~~
-- Searching for any should be part of the actions and fetching, including dispatching
+- ~~Searching for any should be part of the actions and fetching, including dispatching~~

+## Saving

+- Saving should gather as much information as possible.

+## Logging

+- For TV it should give the option to display the number of seasons.
+So during the 'onClick" you can get the details for the show, and then it'd just add that information ahead of time instead of doing in "onSave"

 ### Other

-- Selected is not working because we need to remove the selected whenever we close
+- ~~Selected is not working because we need to remove the selected whenever we close~~
 - Create a better save method for all of the media information
 - Add better media query throughout app container
 - add a progressive image for the preview images